nicktaras/state-pilot/README.md

   stateDriver.getStoreState();
 ````

-get a stores state history from a select number of events.
+get a stores state history from a range of past events.

 ````javascript
   // @params string stateStoreName